About

 Shorter Bio

-Cristian holds degrees in Music Education and Composition from Illinois State University and a Master of Music Education from the University of Illinois Urbana-Champaign.
-He serves on the Illinois ACDA Diversity Initiatives Committee and PSD 202’s Cultural Competency Committee.
-He’s also an enthusiastic supporter of ramen, fresh flowers, and the sparkle emoji ✨.
+Cristian holds dual bachelor’s degrees in Music Education and Music Composition from Illinois State University and a Master of Music Education from University of Illinois Urbana-Champaign.
+He is the recipient of the 2024 Teacher of the Year Award at Plainfield North High School and the 2026 Professional Development Award from the Plainfield School District Foundation of Excellence.

 Shortest Bio

-Cristian Larios (he/él) is a composer, conductor, and educator from Joliet, IL.
-He currently teaches at Plainfield North High School and writes choral music that centers storytelling and connection.
-His work has been performed by Tonality, SWIC Chamber Singers, and others, with his piece In This House featured on Tonality’s 2024 album America Will Be.
-Recent commissions include Our Land (New Canon Project) and The Good (William Ferris Chorale).
+Cristian Larios (he/él) is a composer, conductor, and educator from Joliet, Illinois.
+The son of Mexican immigrants, his work centers storytelling, identity, and human connection.
+He serves as choir director at Plainfield North High School, and his music has been recognized through projects including the PREMIERE|Project Festival and the ACDA/ASTA New Canon Project.
 Cristian holds degrees from Illinois State University and the University of Illinois Urbana-Champaign, and advocates for equity through music and education.